2 Primrose Cottages

 The cottage is furnished and decorated in a style that enhances its history with stripped oak floors in several rooms and a working open fire in the living room.
 Electric heating is provided for the cooler months so you’re assured of total home-from-home comfort all year round.

 The cottage has a beautiful front garden with seating areas and views across the village to the countryside.
 To the rear there is a sun-trap patio complete with table and chairs.
 There are two off-road private parking spaces at the front of the property.

-The living room has 2 comfortable leather sofas, coffee table, flat screen TV (free-view) with DVD player, video recorder and free wi-fi internet access.
+The living room has 2 comfortable leather sofas, coffee table, flat screen TV (free-view) with DVD player and free wi-fi internet access.
 The room has a working inglenook fireplace (initial supply of logs is provided during the period October to March – additional supplies can be bought locally).

 The dining room, which is furnished in old pine, has seating for 8 and an inglenook fireplace which has an electric, coal effect stove and provides a comfortable dining experience for families or groups of friends.

 A door from the living room leads to the country style kitchen, with electric oven and hob, slim line dishwasher, fridge / freezer, washing machine and microwave.
 Complete with a wide range of pots, pans, utensils, china, glass and cutlery to ensure that you are able to cook and dine in comfort.

 Stairs rise from the living room to the bedrooms and bathroom.
 Please note that due to the steepness and open plan nature of the stairs, the property is not suitable for guests with mobility problems and children under 5 will need adult supervision at all times; a stairgate is provided for your use.

 The main bedroom, which is finished in cool relaxing colours, has a double bed, ample wardrobe space, a flat-screen TV with integral DVD player, dressing table and chest of drawers.
 Quality linen, duvets, pillows and cushions, enhancing the luxury feel.